PSE-UAB/SoCSIM/README.md

 An ITM-like peripheral with a single register that prints out the characters written to its data register

 ### DAC

 DAC peripheral able to generate a signal between 0 and 1 volts.
+The DAC works a 10 samples/second.

 ## Memory map

 All registers are 32 bit width.